-What treatments for chronic pain are available?
+What are the treatments for chronic pain?

-Another type of treatments that focus on the social side are often aimed at returning to work, expanding activities in life and improving social contact.
-Sometimes this is part of a work programme, or you are in contact with a social worker.
-For example, psychologists are also often partly engaged in building up activities that can also improve your social contacts.
+Another type of treatment that focuses on the social side is often aimed at returning to work, expanding life activities, and improving social contacts.
+Sometimes this is part of a work program, or you are in contact with a social worker.
+For example, psychologists are often also partially involved in setting up activities that can also improve your social contacts.

 Which treatment for chronic pain is right for you?

-The future of chronic pain treatments
+The future of chronic pain management

 In our opinion, the future of chronic pain treatments lies in training the brain.
 After years of medical research, we know that the brain plays an important role in the development and maintenance of pain.
 Whether you have pain in your back or in your legs, ultimately all pain originates in the brain.
 Through Reducept training, you are training the source of the problem, acquiring skills that you can use for the rest of your life.
 Without the side effects we know from medications.Chronic pain treatment